kameshsampath/ansible-eap-role/java/README.md

 Java
 =========

-A role to install OpenJDK in headless mode
+A role to install OpenJDK as JDK or JRE

 Requirements
 ------------